Exeter House

-After the death of the 8th Earl in 1754, the house was sold in 1757 by his widow to John Bingham, Mayor of Derby for that year.
+After the death of the 8th Earl of Exeter in 1754, the house was sold in 1757 by his widow to John Bingham, Mayor of Derby for that year.
 Bingham lived at the house until his death in 1773 after which, in 1795, Jedediah Strutt purchased it.
 Strutt lived there until his death in 1797.
 The last owner was a lawyer, William Eaton Mousely, twice Mayor of Derby, who, after making some alterations in the 1830s, had the house demolished in 1854, believing Exeter House to be too large to maintain, and also to allow improvements to Exeter Bridge.
+A timber footbridge had been built by the Binghams of Exeter House to access their gardens on the other side of the River Derwent.

-On visiting Exeter House in 1839 Lord Stanhope noted the drawing room on the first floor, the room in which the final Council of War was held, as being "…unaltered, it is all over wainscotted with ancient oak, very dark and handsome…".
+On visiting Exeter House in 1839 Lord Stanhope noted the drawing room on the first floor, the room in which the final council of war was held, as being "…unaltered, it is all over wainscotted with ancient oak, very dark and handsome…".
 It was reached by a dark oak staircase, with carved balustrades.
 Another visitor, a Mrs. Thomson, described the house as standing back from Full Street within a small rectangular court.
 The wide staircase ascended from a small hall to the drawing room; on either side of the drawing room were small panelled rooms which had served as the bedrooms for the prince and his officers.
 A spacious drawing room on the ground floor (altered by Mousely) gave access to a long garden, enclosed between high walls, which led down to the riverside.

 Mousely had intended to sell off the panelling from the house in separate lots.
-However an appeal by Michael Thomas Bass, Jr., the Earl of Chesterfield and William Bemrose among others persuaded Mousely to call off the sales.
+However an appeal by the MP for Derby Michael Thomas Bass, the Earl of Chesterfield and William Bemrose among others persuaded Mousely to call off the sales.
 The panelling of the drawing room was instead removed to the cellars of the Derby Assembly Rooms.
-It was later reassembled within the Derby Museum and Art Gallery.
-In 2021 the exhibition of the Exeter Room in Derby was reconfigured and the mannequin of The Prince was gifted to the Battle of Prestonpans [1745] Heritage Trust which now displays him in its Museum & Jacobite Heritage Centre at Prestonpans Town Hall.
-Under his watchful eye the scene of the battle he won so convincingly there is depicted in a diorama and the 103 metre Prestonpans Tapestry displayed in sequence.
+It was later reassembled within Derby Museum and Art Gallery when the museum opened in 1879.
+In 2021 the exhibition of the Exeter Room in Derby was reconfigured and the mannequin of the prince was gifted to the Battle of Prestonpans [1745] Heritage Trust which displays it in the Museum & Jacobite Heritage Centre at Prestonpans Town Hall.